America Sings: Closure

-America Sings was born out of the company's desire to celebrate the United States Bicentennial.
-It did not quite fit the theme of Tomorrowland, but its relevance to that period in the United States made it appropriate.
-However, once the Bicentennial was over, the attraction became more misplaced.
-Disney's Imagineering team began developing new ideas for Tomorrowland, that included a new show in the carousel theater more fitting for the land of the future.
-Separately, in the summer of 1983, the idea for a log flume attraction for Disneyland that would become Splash Mountain was conceived by Imagineer and Disney Legend Tony Baxter.
-Knowing America Sings was eventually to close for a more appropriately themed show, the idea developed to give most of America Sings' Audio-Animatronic figures a new home in Splash Mountain.
+America Sings was created out of the company's desire to celebrate the United States Bicentennial.
+Once the Bicentennial was over, Disney's Imagineering team began developing new ideas for Tomorrowland that included a new show in the carousel theater.
+Separately, in the summer of 1983, the idea was conceived by Imagineer Tony Baxter for a log flume attraction for Disneyland that would become Splash Mountain, based on the animated sequences of Disney's 1946 film Song of the South.
+Knowing America Sings was eventually to close, the idea developed to move most of America Sings' Audio-Animatronics figures into Splash Mountain.

-In 1986, roughly two years before America Sings' impending closure, two Audio-Animatronic geese were taken out of the attraction.
-Their outer "skin" was removed, leaving only the robotic skeletons.
-Their heads were then replaced, and they were used as two G2 droids in the queue to Star Tours, which would open in early 1987.
-One of them (named G2-9T) still sings a modified "I've Been Working on the Railroad" (retitled "I've Been Looking at the Same Bag") in Star Tours: The Adventures Continue.
+Two Audio-Animatronics geese were taken out of America Sings.
+Their outer "skin" was removed, leaving the robotic skeletons.
+Their heads were then replaced, and they were used as the G2 droids in the queue of Star Tours, which opened in January 1987.
 As a result, the geese quartets in Acts 1 and 2 became trios until America Sings closed on April 10, 1988.

-Within days of the closure of America Sings, crews began to move most of the Audio-Animatronic figures to Splash Mountain, which opened in the summer of 1989.
-The rock and roll stork in the finale is now used by Imagineers for training new animatronics programmers, acting as a final exam of sorts.
-The remainder of the show's Audio-Animatronics were recycled.
+Within days of the closure of America Sings, crews began to move most of the Audio-Animatronics figures to Splash Mountain, which opened in July 1989.
+After the closure of Splash Mountain in May 2023, many of the Audio-Animatronics figures were reportedly preserved by the Walt Disney Archives.